-Recommended Action Actions Taken Legislation should be enacted to prevent the misuse of technological developments in ML / TF. • Regulations 90 to 93 and 95 to 102 as amended by paragraph 101(A) of the MLPGNAR of the Money laundering (Prevention) (Guidance Notes) regulations provides as per criteria R8.2: • Financial institutions should be required to identify and mitigate AML/CFT risks arising from undertaking nonface to face business transactions or relationships.
-CDD done on conducting such business should be undertaken on an ongoing basis.
-Regulation 92 requires institutions to (A)apply equally effective customer identification procedures for non face to face customers as for those available for interview.(B)Ensure that there are specific and adequate measures to mitigate the higher risk.
-These measures to mitigate risk may include: Certification of documents presented; Requisition of additional documents to complement those which are required for non-face-to-face customers; Independent verification of documents by contacting a third party. • Regulation 90 requires ongoing CDD for this type of business
+Recommended Action Actions Taken • Legislation should be enacted to prevent the misuse of technological developments in ML / TF. • Regulations 90 to 93 and 95 to 102 as amended by paragraph 101(A) of the MLPGNAR of the Money laundering (Prevention) (Guidance Notes) regulations provides as per criteria R8.2: Financial institutions should be required to identify and mitigate AML/CFT risks arising from undertaking non- face to face business transactions or relationships.
+CDD done on conducting such Regulation 92 requires institutions to (A)apply equally effective customer identification procedures for non face to face customers as for those available for interview.(B)Ensure that there are specific and adequate measures to mitigate the higher risk.
+These measures to mitigate risk may include: Certification of documents presented; on conducting such business should be undertaken on an on- going basis.
+Requisition of additional documents to complement those which are required for non-face-to-face customers; Independent verification of documents by contacting a third party. • Regulation 90 requires ongoing CDD for this type of business